Bluehost vs GoDaddy: which is better?

-GoDaddy is a mega-corporation that’s mostly known for its domain services.
+GoDaddy is a mega-corporation that’s mostly known for its domain registration services.
 And while hosting is not as loud in its advertising, it does bring a big chunk of revenue to the company.
 So perhaps GoDaddy’s web hosting is the hidden gem we all should know about?

 No doubt, these two companies grew big no thanks to an accident.
 So let’s see which of the two big guys is the better one.

 Both Bluehost and GoDaddy are very popular and both of them focus on small businesses.
 The hosts designed their services to help the owners set up and manage their business more easily.
 Or so they claim.
 So looking at the surface, there's really not much that separates them except for the price.

 In this GoDaddy vs Bluehost comparison, I analyzed all that the providers have to offer.
 You can either find the most interesting bits for you or jump straight to the verdict.

 |Payment types||Credit card and PayPal||Credit/Debit Card, PayPal, GoDaddy in store credit, GoDaddy gift card, wire transfer|

 |Hosting types||Shared, WordPress, WooCommerce, VPS, and dedicated hosting||Shared, WordPress, Business, VPS, Dedicated|

 |Control panel||Modern native dashboard with the classic cPanel integration||Modern native dashboard with the classic cPanel integration|

 |Security||Free SSL, 24/7 server monitoring, and Cloudflare DDoS protection||24/7 network security, DDoS protection|